 The SSP provides an annual award that is paid after the bank's operational results and strategic objectives are reported and assessed by the compensation committee of the board.
 The compensation committee has the final authority to determine if a success sharing award is to be paid and what percentage of the award target will be funded.
-The CEO does not participate in this plan; otherwise, all employees are eligible to participate in the SSP for that year (formerly employees hired after the third quarter were excluded from the plan).
+The CEO does not participate in this plan; otherwise, all employees are eligible to participate in the SSP for that year.
 This program applies the concept of differential factors for all eligible bank participants, and is tiered into five groups according to employee job grades and their accountability level inside the entire organization.
 Each employee group has its own Success Sharing Award Factor for this plan.
-This factor is multiplied by the employee's December 31st annualized base salary to arrive at the Success Sharing Plan award target for the year.
+This factor is multiplied by the employee's December 31st annualized base compensation to arrive at the Success Sharing Plan award target for the year.

-An additional modification in 2014 included the following change.
 When a promotion or salary adjustment occurs during the year that elevates an employee's job grade into a higher employee group in the plan, the plan's award calculation will be prorated and paid at the separate employee group percentages for the periods the employee was in each of the employee groups.
 Additionally, when a salary adjustment occurs, the plan's award calculation will be prorated and paid at the separate employee salaries for the periods the employee was at each salary.